 This financial report is designed to provide a general overview of the School's finances and to demonstrate the School's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact Barbara Ireland, Colorado Military Academy, 360 Command View, Colorado Springs, CO 80915.
+If you have questions about this report or need additional financial information, contact Barbara Ireland or Doug Hering, Colorado Military Academy, 360 Command View, Colorado Springs, CO 80915.